metadata-research/yamz/README.md

 YAMZ uses Google for third party authentication (OAuth-2.0) management of logins.
 Visit https://console.cloud.google.com to set this service up for your instance.
-Navigate to something like APIs and Services -> Credentials and select whatever lets you create a new OAauth client ID.
+Navigate to something like APIs and Services -> Credentials and select whatever lets you create a new OAuth client ID.
 For local configuration, supply these answers:

     Application type . . . . . . . . . .
 Web application